 Reasons Why Your Hosting Provider Might Not Want to Sign a BAA

-- Directly liability for compliance with HIPAA security rules– According to the law, there has to be a HIPAA compliance security program in place.
-Business associates and subcontractors are directly liable to the government for failure to comply with the requirements of the HIPAA Security Rules are subject to the same penalties as covered entities (such as a Healthcare provider).
+According to the law, there has to be a HIPAA compliance security program in place.
+Business associates and subcontractors are directly liable to the government for failure to comply with the requirements of the HIPAA Security Rules.

-- Direct Liability for compliance with certain Requirements of HIPAA Privacy Rules– The new HIPAA rules provide that business associates are directly liable to the government under the HIPAA Privacy Rules and are subject to sanctions in certain situations such as failing to notify a covered entity of a breach of Unsecured PHI, uses and disclosures of PHI that are not consistent with the business associate agreement or HIPAA privacy rules, and a number of other rulings (reach out to us for a full list email@example.com)
+The new HIPAA rules provide that business associates are directly liable to the government under the HIPAA Privacy Rules and are subject to sanctions in certain situations such as failing to notify a covered entity of a breach of unsecured PHI, uses and disclosures of PHI that are not consistent with the business associate agreement or HIPAA privacy rules, and a number of other rulings.

-- Penalties- Penalties for failure to comply with the HIPAA privacy and security requirements are significant with the minimum at $50,000 going all the way up to $1.5 Million which could easily put some organizations out of business.
+Penalties for failure to comply with the HIPAA privacy and security requirements are significant.
+The minimum sits at $50,000 and can go all the way up to $1.5 million which could easily put some organizations out of business.

-- Demonstrating Compliance– Compliance with the new HIPAA rules is required as of September 23, 2013.
+Compliance with the new HIPAA rules is required as of September 23, 2013.
 It is strongly advised for all vendors and sub-contractors to have written documentation and policies for their HIPAA compliance policies and procedures.
-Business Associates should also conduct employee training on HIPAA compliance and take actions to enforce the HIPPA compliance policies with their organizations.
+Business Associates should also conduct employee training on HIPAA compliance.
+They can also take action to enforce the HIPPA compliance policies with their organizations.

+Contact Connectria for assistance with HIPAA Compliance.
 We hope this information helped clarify some of your questions.
 You can also go directly to the source on the U.S. Department of Health & Human Resources website.
-As always feel free to reach out to us if you have any questions at firstname.lastname@example.org.
-Don’t delay, make sure your hosting provider is HIPAA Compliant.